 If your hard disk space turns into unallocated, you are allowed to create new volume on this disk and make it appear in Windows Explorer.
 However, this solution will cause data loss forever.

-You are highly recommended to recover data from unallocated drive ahead of doing anything else.
-MiniTool Power Data Recovery is recommended here since this all-in-one tool has been awarded as the top 10 free data recovery software on TOPTENREVIEWS.
+In addition, you are highly recommended to recover data from unallocated drive ahead of doing anything else.
+MiniTool Power Data Recovery is recommended here since this all-in-one tool has been awarded as the top 10 data recovery software on TOPTENREVIEWS.

 Case 5 - External hard Drive Is Not Recognized